Montrose County DUI Court Process

 3. Trial (If No Plea Deal)

-• What Prosecution Must Prove: In a DUI trial, the prosecution must prove beyond a reasonable doubt that you were driving under the influence of alcohol or drugs.
-This typically involves presenting evidence of your BAC level, your driving behavior, and the observations of the arresting officer.
+• What prosecution must prove: The prosecution must prove beyond a reasonable doubt that you were driving under the influence of alcohol or drugs.
+This typically involves presenting evidence of your blood alcohol content (BAC), field sobriety test results, and observations of your behavior.

 Penalties for DUI in Montrose County, CO